 A New Generation of Chefs Reframes Taiwanese Cuisine in America

 The island’s cooking existed under the massive umbrella of “Chinese meals” inside the United States.
-A institution of chefs and restaurateurs is changing that.
+An institution of chefs and restaurateurs is changing that.

-When Richard Ho opened Ho Foods, a tiny storefront within the East Village ultimate yr, his intention changed to serve the high-quality feasible model of a single Taiwanese dish: beef noodle soup.
+When Richard Ho opened Ho Foods, a tiny storefront in the East Village’s ultimate year, his intention changed to serve the high-quality, feasible model of a single Taiwanese dish: beef noodle soup.

 His aim was no longer to come to be the host of what his employees describe as Manhattan’s first Taiwanese food network middle.